PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 :class:`~.PauliZ`, :class:`~.PauliX`, etc.).
 Such classes inherit from both ``Operation`` and ``Observable`` classes.

-Quantum operator instances, in general, are used to build quantum functions which are used within ``QNode`` instances.
+Quantum operators are used to build quantum functions which are evaluated by a ``QNode`` on a bound device.
 Users can define such quantum functions by creating regular Python functions and incorporating ``Operator`` instances.